 And at that price point there are a wide array of other docks on the market, such as Sony RX500ip that produce a much wider spectrum of sound, which ultimately leads me to conclude that the Geneva S is an underwhelming experience despite boasting a unique yet simple design.
 However, that all said keep in mind Geneva’s S isn’t quite like any other speaker system I’ve tested.
 They say that when the FM radio is in use it switches it digital amplifier mode into an analogue mode to cut down on interference.
 For those with a green conscience, you’ll appreciate that it purportedly uses 80% less power than comparable systems and that it’s hand crafted with up to 8 layers of piano lacquer.
 So suffice the say, the Geneva S may not be the best sounding or loudest dock on the market, but it most certainly boasts the care and compassion one would expect from a speaker dock of this price.

-Bottom Line: A simple and uniquely designed speaker that is able to produce clean and crisp sound, but is ultimately marred and overshadowed by its lack of bass and $300 price tag.
+Geneva S Sound System Bottom Line: Christen Costa 3.0 5.0 A simple and uniquely designed speaker that is able to produce clean and crisp sound, but is ultimately marred and overshadowed by its lack of bass and 0 price tag.
 Just keep in mind it is hand built and tuned by audio engineers.

 - Crisp and clean sound in a relatively small box